drinkbird/drinkbird.github.io/about.md

 He has been working in the software industry since 2005, and nowadays he blogs at drinkbird.com, creates tutorials, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.

-His Master's degree is in Software Engineering and Ubiquitous Computing, from University College Dublin, and he currently works at jet.com / Walmart eCommerce as a Squad Lead and Senior Software Engineer.
+His Master's degree is in Software Engineering and Ubiquitous Computing, from University College Dublin, and he currently works at Jet.com / Walmart eCommerce as a Tech Lead and Staff Software Engineer.

 ![Tasos Piotopoulos]({{ site.baseurl }}/assets/media/drinkbird_shot.jpg)